sendbird/sendbird-uikit-react/README.md

 * nodejs 16 LTS https://nodejs.org/en/download/
 * npm 8 or above

+**Caveats**
-We tried development on Mac OS / Linux systems.
+ - We tried development on Mac OS / Linux systems.
 You might encounter problems in running `npm run build` in Windows machines
+ - If you use node.js >= 17 and see `ERR_OSSL_EVP_UNSUPPORTED` error on any run cmd, try to set `export NODE_OPTIONS=--openssl-legacy-provider` in the terminal

 ### Development
 We use storybook for development and rollup for building the npm distribution(bundled JS file) Make sure you have nodejs and npm installed and run